janibashamd/azure-waf-solution-template/README.md

 * On GitHub.com, navigate to the main page of the repository and below repository name, click Actions tab.
 * In the left sidebar select the workflow with name "Cloud Formation Template Deployment in Azure"
 * Above the list of previous workflow runs, click on Run workflow drop-down.
-* Optionally you can select different branch(default is master) from available dropdown, and click on "Run Workflow" button to start executing the CICD.
+* Optionally you can select different branch(default is main) from available dropdown, and click on "Run Workflow" button to start executing the CICD.

 ## Conclusion: